Ahmad-197/Portfolio-Projects/README.md

 ### Augmented Dataset

-In addition to the simulated and experimental datasets, a third dataset was also used to check the output of mappers.
+In addition to the simulated and experimental datasets, a third dataset[^1] was also used to check the output of mappers.
 This is also called as 2nd simulation dataset in this report.
 Here, the anomaly was modelled using the same method as in the experimental setup.
 However, only a small dataset of saline level changes was collected.
 Later on, data augmentation was performed to get a larger dataset.
 Before data augmentation a clean subset of 8 time periods of the signal was selected from the collected data to which a median filter was applied and then we obtained the Fourier series representation as mentioned above.
 After scaling and inverting the filtered data, they were divided into 8 different chunks.
 These chunks were then shuffled randomly and added to the original dataset until the required number of samples were obtained.

 The plot below shows the change in the radius of the anomaly.